-Halloween is over (even if the kids aren’t quite ready to put their costumes away) and stores everywhere are prepared for the holidays—but what about Thanksgiving?
-We love gathering around the table with our loved ones and eating a delicious meal while we share what we’re thankful for.
+Halloween is over (even if the kids aren’t quite ready to put their costumes away) and stores everywhere are preparing for the holidays—but what about Thanksgiving?
+While the Thanksgiving table might be a little smaller this year, we love gathering with our loved ones and eating a delicious meal while we share what we’re thankful for.
 At Modern Kids Design, we're always thinking about how we can “green-up” the holidays and this joyous occasion is no exception.
-So, this week we share some tips on how to help make Thanksgiving just a little bit greener.
+So, this month we share some tips on how to help make Thanksgiving just a little bit greener.

 Shop Local for Meat and Produce

 Buying organic is generally a given for avoiding certain types of pesticides and antibiotics, however purchasing a free-range turkey also takes into consideration the humane life the turkey hopefully led before it reached the table.
 A third option is purchasing a local turkey, which not only supports a farmer in your community, but also saves on transportation costs of the bird.
 If you’re lucky, all three options are available where you live.

 Visiting your local farmer’s market for seasonal produce will add gorgeous color to your table.
 Supporting local growers not only feels good, it also cuts out the travel time produce generally undergoes from a farm to a large supermarket.
 That means less fossil fuels used and less emissions threatening our environment.